Pennsylvania: 18th century

-Between 1730 and when the Pennsylvania Colony was shut down by Parliament with the Currency Act of 1764, the Pennsylvania Colony made its own paper money to account for the shortage of actual gold and silver.
+Between 1730 and when the Pennsylvania Colony was shut down by Parliament with the Currency Act in 1764, the Pennsylvania Colony made its own paper money to account for the shortage of actual gold and silver.
 The paper money was called Colonial Scrip.

 The Colony issued bills of credit, which were as good as gold or silver coins because of their legal tender status.
-Since they were issued by the government and not a banking institution, it was an interest-free proposition, largely defraying the expense of the government and therefore taxation of the people.
+Since they were issued by the government and not a banking institution, they were interest-free, largely defraying the expense of the government and therefore taxation of the people.
 It also promoted general employment and prosperity, since the government used discretion and did not issue excessive amounts that inflated the currency.
 Benjamin Franklin had a hand in creating this currency, whose utility, he said, was never to be disputed.
 The currency also met with "cautious approval" by Adam Smith.

-The University of Pennsylvania in Philadelphia was founded by Benjamin Franklin in 1740, becoming one of the nine colonial colleges and the first college established in the state and one of the first in the nation; today, it is an Ivy League university that is ranked one the world's best universities.
-Dickinson College in Carlisle was the first college founded after the states united.
-Established in 1773, Dickinson was ratified five days after the Treaty of Paris on September 9, 1783, and was founded by Benjamin Rush and named after John Dickinson.
+In 1740, Franklin also founded the University of Pennsylvania in Philadelphia.
+The university, one of nine colonial colleges, was the first college established in Pennsylvania and one of the first in the nation.
+Today, it is an Ivy League university, which is routinely ranked among the world's best universities.
+Dickinson College in Carlisle, founded by Benjamin Rush and named after John Dickinson, was the first college founded after Revolutionary War and the unification of the states.
+Established in 1773, it was ratified on September 9, 1783, five days after the Treaty of Paris.

-James Smith wrote that in 1763, "the Indians again commenced hostilities, and were busily engaged in killing and scalping the frontier inhabitants in various parts of Pennsylvania."
-Further, "This state was then a Quaker government, and at the first of this war the frontiers received no assistance from the state."
+James Smith wrote that in 1763, "the Indians again commenced hostilities, and were busily engaged in killing and scalping the frontier inhabitants in various parts of Pennsylvania.
+This state was then a Quaker government, and at the first of this war the frontiers received no assistance from the state."
 The ensuing hostilities became known as Pontiac's War.